-Remote sales has become the new norm in post-Covid world.
-In fact, according to Hubspot survey, 63% of sales team leaders say that virtual meetings are just as or even more effective than face-to-face meetings.
+According to a Hubspot survey, 63% of sales team leaders say that virtual meetings are just as or even more effective than face-to-face meetings.

 Selling remotely is more challenging than it sounds.
 But don't worry.
 You are not alone in this.

-Without further ado, let's dive into remote sales and learn how to become a pro at selling from anywhere!
+Without further ado, let's dive into remote sales and learn how to become a pro at selling from anywhere, following the best practices for a remote sales team.

 Be respectful of your prospects’ time